kumarabhishek/react-mql/Readme.md

 import Media, {MediaContext} from '@kaweb/react-mql/lib/es';
 ```

-It's noticeable that if you are targeting modern browser natively supporting es6+, then `@kaweb/react-mql/lib/es` will just around 2 Kb (non-gzipped) and around 1 Kb (gzipped).
+NOTE: It's noticeable that if you are targeting modern browser natively supporting es6+, then `@kaweb/react-mql/lib/es` will just around 2 Kb (non-gzipped) and around 1 Kb (gzipped).
 While es5 version of the same module is around 10 Kb (non-gzipped) and around 4 Kb (gzipped).
 In short around 80% benefit of size is available if you choose es6+ version.

 * **Media component**